I am currently working on the veterans histories. Please email me to help preserve their history.

 "The finished monument features a flagpole and a large flag rising from the center of a five-pointed pebble-grained star.
 The star is surrounded by a square of dark paving brick, which, in turn, is bordered by a light brick walkway.
 Each point of the star leads to a stone pillar in which is placed a marble slab and a bronze bust..."1

-The monument contains the names of men and women who participated in American wars, American-Mexican War (Mormon Battalion), Spanish-American War, World War I & II, Korea, Vietnam, and the Gulf War.
+The monument contains 631 names of men and women who participated in American wars: American-Mexican War (Mormon Battalion), Spanish-American War, World War I & II, Korea, Vietnam, and Gulf War.
 Also included are individuals during Peacetimes and Reserves.
 Five pillars display the names of individuals with busts atop the pillars dressed in the uniforms of four branches of the military: Two Army busts (male and female), Navy, Air Force, and Marines.
 Val Lewis designed all the sculptures.
 At the unveiling of the monument, a book containing all the names with photos of the patriots was made and is available to the public at the Richmond City building located at 1 West.

-The site was dedicated by Dennis Jackson, President of the Richmond Utah Stake of the Church of Jesus Christ of Latter-day Saints.
+The site was dedicated by Dennis Jackson, President of the Richmond, Utah Stake of the Church of Jesus Christ of Latter-day Saints.

 Memorial Committee